ansys/pyensight/doc/source/rest_api/rest_api.rst

     0

-The EnSight view will rotate accordingly.
+The EnSight view rotates accordingly.
 The object API can be called directly as well.
 Object attributes can be get/set in various forms on single objects or lists of objects::

     >>> requests.get(uri_base+"/ensobjs/ensight.objs.core/PARTS").json()